Patrick Wilkinson (scholar): Early life

 Wilkinson was educated at Charterhouse School and King's College, Cambridge, and not long after graduating was elected as a fellow of his college.

 In 1938, F. E. Adcock introduced Wilkinson to Alastair Denniston, head of the Government Code and Cypher School, and when Britain declared war on Germany in October 1939, Wilkinson was one of the first new recruits to GC&CS, together with another Cambridge man, Harry Hinsley.
 When seeking to recruit more suitably advanced linguists, John Tiltman turned to Wilkinson for advice, and he suggested asking Lord Lindsay of Birker, of Balliol College, Oxford, S. W. Grose, and Martin Charlesworth, of St John's College, Cambridge, to recommend classical scholars or applicants to their colleges.

 Until 1943, Wilkinson worked in the Italian naval subsection.
 In March 1943, after the success of Operation Torch, he was posted to Algiers in French North Africa, and then to Malta, where he worked in the Lascaris Battery.

 After the war, Wilkinson returned to Cambridge as a Fellow of King's College and was also Reader in Latin Literature in the university.
 His major publications include Horace and his Lyric Poetry and The Georgics of Virgil.
 He published a memoir of Sir John Sheppard.

-A reviewer said of his Ovid Recalled (1955) “Mr Wilkinson’s approach is almost unfashionable.
-It is purely literary; he offers no glittering fantasies or jerks of invention, but is content to let Ovid be his own interpreter.”
+A reviewer said of his Ovid Recalled (1955) "Mr Wilkinson’s approach is almost unfashionable.
+It is purely literary; he offers no glittering fantasies or jerks of invention, but is content to let Ovid be his own interpreter."

 In 1963, Wilkinson wrote the libretto in Latin for Benjamin Britten’s Cantata Misericordium, having been suggested to Britten by L. P. Hartley, who was also a fellow of King's.

-With his friend Robert Bolgar, between 1969 and 1977 Wilkinson organized a series of international conferences at Cambridge with the title "Classical Influences on European Culture".
+With his friend Robert Bolgar, between 1969 and 1977 Wilkinson organised a series of international conferences at Cambridge with the title "Classical Influences on European Culture".
 He became Dean of King's College.

 Wilkinson died in Cambridge in April 1985, leaving an estate valued at £97,206.